 All bedrooms have hand washbasins, and most are double or single rooms, with just a couple of triples for the younger boys.
-The House is divided into corridor areas, known as ‘pods’, with 4 rooms to each pod, sharing bathroom and toilet facilities.
-The doors to the pods are alarmed, which ensures that each area can be self-sufficient overnight, and the students’ security and welfare are protected at all times.
+Befitting the nature of the School, there are pianos in many rooms and corridors.
+The House is divided into areas, known as ‘pods’, with 4 rooms to each pod sharing bathroom and toilet facilities.
+To protect the students’ security and welfare, there is an alarm system on the doors to the pods so that each area can be safe and self-sufficient overnight.

-The House also boasts its own laundry room with washing machine and drier, as well as a common room with a large flat-screen television, pool table, a fridge, a kettle and a microwave.
-During free time and at weekends, students can use this space to sit comfortably and chat; they can also come to the Housemaster’s flat at any time to talk or relax over a cup of cocoa or Saturday evening activity.
+The House also boasts its own laundry room with washing machine and drier, as well as a common room with a large flat-screen television, pool table, a fridge, a freezer, a kettle and a microwave.
+During free time and at weekends, students can use this space to sit comfortably and chat.
+They can also come to the Housemaster’s flat at any time to talk or relax over a cup of cocoa or for weekend activities.
 We are very aware that the School is their ‘home away from home’, and we do everything we can to make their days here happy and stress-free.

-Apart from the Housemaster and his wife, who live in a flat on the ground floor of the building, there are four members of staff – House Tutors – who help to cover those evenings or weekends when the Housemaster is off-duty.
-There is a bedsit for their accommodation when they stay overnight, and therefore there is always a dedicated member of staff in the House.
+In addition to Simon and Dawn, who live in a flat on the ground floor of the building, there are four other members of staff – House Tutors – who help to cover evenings or weekends when Simon is off-duty.
+There is a bedsit for House Tutors when they stay ensuring that there is always a dedicated member of staff in the building overnight.

-As a team, we are keen to be consistent in enforcing routine and self-discipline (such as bed times and getting up in the mornings!), and we also encourage the students to look after their environment by contributing to the well-being of the community.
+We are all keen to be consistent with routine and self-discipline (such as bed times and getting up in the mornings).
+We also encourage students to look after their environment by contributing to the well-being of the community.
 We have a rota, for example, for keeping the common room clean and tidy, and we place a senior student in the single room of two of the pods to look out for the younger boys in the House.